 Don't expect any free upgrades (necessarily)

-If your old 32″ plasma screen TV is stolen, don’t expect a new top of line 60″ 8K QLED TV to show up at your door.
+If your old 32" HDTV TV is stolen, don't expect to have it replaced by a new 60" 8K QLED TV.
 New for old is for equivalent items.

-If you have an iPhone 6 (fresh out of 2014), you aren’t going to receive an iPhone 12 Pro Max as a replacement, but you may get an upgrade to some degree.
-Again, simply because you can’t buy an iPhone 6 new anymore.
+If you have an iPhone 6, you aren't going to receive an iPhone 17 Pro Max as a replacement, but you may get an upgrade to some degree.
+Because, simply, you can't buy an iPhone 6 anymore.

 Common exemptions